 - ¾ cup chopped (small) strawberries

 - In a large bowl whisk until smooth the sweetened condensed milk and vanilla.

 - In a medium bowl whip the cream until stiff.

 - Add a little whipped cream to the sweetened condensed milk (just to soften it up a bit), then fold in the remaining whipped cream, gently fold until combined.
 Fold in the chopped strawberries and pour into a regular loaf pan.
-Drizzle with cooled melted chocolate, with the tip of a knife swirl to combine.
+Drizzle with cooled melted chocolate, and immediately with the tip of a knife swirl to combine.